louisbloom/telnet-gui/KNOWN_ISSUES.md

 TCP keepalive can help prevent NAT/firewall timeouts from dropping idle connections, but does not solve the RST detection problem:

-- **Helps with:** NAT routers and firewalls that drop idle connections
+- **Helps with:** Preventing NAT routers and firewalls from timing out idle connections (keepalive probes count as activity)
-- **Does not help with:** Detecting server-initiated RST packets on Windows
+- **Does not help with:** Detecting RST packets that have already been sent

 ### Impact

-- Users may not immediately realize the connection has been closed by the server
+- Users may not immediately realize the connection was dropped by an intermediate device
-- The connection state indicator may show "connected" briefly after server closes
+- The connection state indicator may show "connected" after an intermediate RST
 - Detection occurs reliably when user next interacts with the connection